interledger/rafiki/README.md

 ## Community Calls

-Our Rafiki community calls are open to our community.
+Our Rafiki community calls are open to our community members.
 We have them every Tuesday at 14:30 GMT, via Google Meet.

 **Google Meet joining info**